 Coromandel Coastal Walkway - The Last Frontier - Hike and Bike Options Available

 Experience the magnificence of the Coromandel Coastal Walkway with Coromandel Discovery.
-This 'easy walking track' follows a well formed bridle path once used by early Maori and European Settlers.
+This 'easy walking track' (as graded by Department of Conservation) follows a well formed bridle path once used by early Maori and European Settlers.
 Unpassable by vehicles, the ten kilometre track is the only way to link east with west, around the tip of the Northern Coromandel Peninsula.

-Travelling with us allows you to access this remote part of the country where many rental vehicles are forbidden.
+Travelling with us on this exclusive full day tour around the Northern Coromandel Peninsula, allows you to access a remote part of the country where many rental vehicles are forbidden.
 Enjoy our commentary which includes a tapestry of maori legends, colonial history, local gossip and ecological restoration.
 Visit isolated villages as we traverse the Coromandel and Moehau Ranges with outstanding sea views along the way.
 The photo opportunities are endless.

 Your self-guided Coastal Walkway journey begins from Stony Bay, with a gradual climb through pristine native bush with glimpses of the remote and rugged coastline.
 Pause for lunch, soak up the scenery and birdsong before strolling through farmland with views to Great Barrier and Beyond.

-Rejoin the minibus at Fletcher Bay and enjoy refreshments and home baking.
-Keen walkers may choose to add on the Muriwai Walk with its stunning views over the Colville Channel (can be tide dependant).
+Rejoin the minibus at Fletcher Bay and enjoy refreshments or perhaps a swim in the sea.
+Keen walkers may choose to add the cliff top Muriwai Walk to their day with its stunning views over the Colville Channel (can be tide dependant).

 The homeward journey travels beside the island studded Hauraki Gulf and through the historic town of Colville with its iconic general store.
 Your day concludes in Coromandel Town allowing plenty of time to dine at one of town's delicious restaurants.